 The hardest part could definitely be viewed as both a positive and a negative.
 You have to be adaptable.
 Every patient, diagnosis, and experience is going to be different.
 You have to be able to mold yourself in the moment and be able to adapt to change.

 The best part?
-I love when a patient comes in and they’re just like “Oh, it’s never going to get better”.
-And then you see them a month or even a week later and you see how much progress they have made.
+I love it when a patient comes in and says, “Oh, it’s never going to get better.”
+Then you see them a month or even a week later and see how much progress they have made.
 I’m really big on seeing progress.
-That is by far the most rewarding part of what we do every day and how I know I am helping my patients achieve or exceed their goals.
+That is by far the most rewarding part of what we do every day, and I know I am helping my patients achieve or exceed their goals.

 What is something you wish you had known before becoming an OT?

-I would say I didn’t understand the amount of advocacy and educating that I would have to do to be recognized as a valuable part of the therapy team.
+I would say I didn’t understand the amount of advocacy and education that I would have to do to be recognized as a valuable part of the therapy team.
 A lot of people have never heard of occupational therapy or they think it has to do with occupation/jobs.
-I regularly have conversations with people who wonder why they have to go to an OT and not a PT.
+I regularly have conversations with people who wonder why they must go to an OT, not a PT.
 I find myself constantly explaining the difference between the two and promoting an appreciation for the holistic work of the OT practitioner.

 What attributes make a great OT?

-You have to be self-driven.
-You have to do research outside of patient care and clinical experience.
-Definitely staying on top of continuing education classes.
-I think school sets that foundation but after you graduate, you really have to zone in on what you need to do to progress yourself as a therapist as well as what you need to do to be most effective for your patients.
+You have to be self-driven, do research outside of patient care and clinical experience, and definitely stay on top of continuing education classes.
+I think school sets that foundation, but after you graduate, you really have to zone in on what you need to do to progress yourself as a therapist and be most effective for your patients.

-What is a piece of advice you would give to aspiring OTs and undergrad students?
+What advice would you give to aspiring OTs and undergrad students?

-Be ready to advocate for yourself, for your profession, and for your patients at all times.
+Be ready to advocate for yourself, your profession, and your patients at all times.
 I always try to keep a few students in the clinic.
-With everything that is going on with COVID-19, clinical rotations have been cancelled, delayed or pushed back and a lot of students have nowhere to go to learn.
-I am fortunate that I have been able to maintain a group of student in Ahwatukee.
-We established the safety protocols and are able to safely have them in a welcoming learning environment.
-I am at the point in my career where I want to be a mentor and I want to show students how to be a great OT.
+With everything that is going on with COVID-19, clinical rotations have been canceled, delayed, or pushed back, and a lot of students have nowhere to go to learn.
+I am fortunate that I have been able to maintain a group of students in Ahwatukee.
+We established the safety protocols and are able to have them safely in a welcoming learning environment.
+I am at the point in my career where I want to be a mentor and show students how to be a great OT.

-What are you doing now to further your education and/or professional development?
+What are you doing to further your education and/or professional development now?

 I’m constantly seeking mentorship, both within and outside of Spooner.
 I don’t think I’ve ever gone even a month without taking some type of educational course.
 I definitely pride myself on that.
 I also like to take courses that are outside the box of traditional occupational therapy.
-There have been times where I am the only OT sitting in a room full of physicians or sitting in a room full of physical therapists.
+There have been times when I was the only OT sitting in a room full of physicians or physical therapists.

 Who has played the biggest influence in your career thus far?